RonchiTech/MedSpecializedEntranceExam/README.md

 ### `npm install`

-Iff the Sass/Scss is not working properly, you could try uninstalling then reinstall it
+If the Sass/Scss is not working properly, you could try uninstalling then reinstall it

 ### `npm uninstall node-sass`